Coach House Design Adelaide Hills | SpaceCraft Joinery | Projects

 ...using the same textures, colours, materials and design elements throughout to give the whole plan a pleasing cohesion...

 In the original story of Cinderella, the fairy godmother turned a pumpkin and mice into a coach and horses.
-In the real world, Bre had a lot more sophisticated ingredients to draw on to turn the Coach House into the stunning beauty it is today.
+In the real world, we had a lot more sophisticated ingredients to draw on to turn the Coach House into the stunning beauty it is today.
 All agreed on using the same textures, colours, materials and design elements throughout to give the whole plan a pleasing cohesion.
 The more open a space is, the more important that becomes.
-And, as alluded to, Bre picked up on the grand arch to inspire the signature curves for almost every joinery element.
+And, as alluded to, we picked up on the grand arch to inspire the signature curves for almost every joinery element.

 The palette inside the Coach House is an uplifting, not-too-stark range of earthy neutrals starting with Porter’s Sphinx, French Green and triple Greythorne, with timber elements and brass details.
 It’s classic modern farmhouse, in a nutshell.